blynkkk/docs/blynk.cloud/device-mqtt-api/datastreams.md

 # Datastreams MQTT API

+Blynk.Cloud MQTT API uses Names to reference Datastreams.

+> [!WARNING]
+> Changing datastream names in the template settings can make your existing devices misbehave.
+> If this happens, you can either revert your changes or update your device firmware Over the Air
+> to conform to the new datastream structure.

 ## Send data to Blynk

 Publish topic **ds/`DATASTREAM`**, payload: value in plain text (i.e. `123`, `hello` or `3.1415926`)